huzeyann/MemoryEncodingModel/README.md

 ## To reproduce the Algonauts 2023 competition

-First checkout the scripts in [scripts_light](src/scripts_light). `xvba` train a full Mem model for all subjects, using the naive recipe. `xvbaa` take the trained model and save predictions.
+First checkout the scripts in [scripts_light](src/scripts_light). `xvba` train a full Mem model for all subjects, it's called 'nerfed' because TopyNeck is not fixed and this negatively impact ModelSoup performance. `xvbaa` take the trained model and save predictions.
 Predictions can be feed to `xvbab` to create submissions.

 To reproduce a 63±1  score model, 12 hours